Aethylred/dynaguppy/README.md

 Dynaguppy should now have the puppetmaster Hiera datastore synchronised with the puppet repository.

-It should now be safe to reduce the Puppetmaster Gitlab user's permissions to **Reporter**.
+It is recommended that the Puppetmaster user on Gitlabs has it's permissions reduced to **Reporter** once the Puppet manifest and Hiera data store have had their initial push.
 It is also recommended that another user other than the Administrator is made **Owner** of the `puppet/hiera` project.

-**Note**: Git pushes to the master branch of the `puppet/hiera` project will be pushed to the Puppetmaster as a new hiera configuration and datastore.
+**Note**: Git pushes to the master branch of the `puppet/hiera` project will be pushed to the Puppetmaster as a new Hiera configuration and datastore.

 # Role and Profile

-As Dynaguppy uses `librarian-puppet` to manage modules, most of the module subdirectories are ignored by Git, the exceptions are the `role` and the `profile` subdirectories.
-If other behaviour is required edit the [git hook script](environment/production/modules/dynaguppy/templates/post-receive.hiera.erb).
+As Dynaguppy uses `librarian-puppet` to manage external Puppet modules and store them in the `library` directory and keep them from the internal modules stored in the `modules` directory.
+If other behaviour is required edit the [git hook script](environment/production/modules/dynaguppy/templates/post-receive.hiera.erb) and the [librarian-puppet configuration](.librarian/puppet/config).

 The use of roles and profiles in the Dynaguppy Framework is based on the [presentation and examples](https://github.com/hunner/roles_and_profiles) by [Hunter Haugen](https://github.com/hunner) at [PuppetConf 2013](http://puppetconf.com/), which is in turn was based on a [similar presentation](http://www.slideshare.net/PuppetLabs/roles-talk) given by Craig Dunn at [Puppet Camp Stockholm 2013](http://puppetlabs.com/community/puppet-camp#previous).

 # Git Hook Scripts

+Dynaguppy has two sets of hook scripts that deploy the Puppet manifest and the Hiera data store to the Puppetmaster on a successful commit to the git repository.

+## Puppet Manifest Hook Scripts

-The git hook scripts used in Dynaguppy are maintained on their own [githb repository](https://github.com/Aethylred/puppet-helpers) and are derived from these [puppet helper hook scripts](https://gitorious.org/puppet-helpers/puppet-helpers).
+The Puppet Manifest git hook scripts used in Dynaguppy are maintained on their own [github repository](https://github.com/Aethylred/puppet-helpers) and are derived from these [puppet helper hook scripts](https://gitorious.org/puppet-helpers/puppet-helpers).
 These hook scripts have two parts.

 ## `update`